-With this background, I have firsthand knowledge that our program provides robust and comprehensive training, ensuring that residents who have completed our program have acquired the knowledge and skills to enter into autonomous practice in urology.
+With this background, I have firsthand knowledge that our program provides robust and comprehensive training, ensuring that our graduates have acquired the knowledge and skills to enter into autonomous practice in urology.

-If you are looking for a program that will prepare you for the successful practice of urology, take a closer look at the exceptional educational experiences we have to offer.
+If you are looking for a program that will prepare you for the successful practice of urology, take a closer look at the exceptional training experiences we have to offer.

-Teresa L. Danforth, MD
+Teresa L. Danforth, MD, program director